rominamarmontel/holbertonschool-sorting_algorithms/README.md

 Here is a quick tip to help you test your sorting algorithms with big sets of random integers: Random.org

 ## Bubble Sort
-A slow sorting algorithm for the simplest data sets
+The simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in the wrong order.
+This algorithm is not suitable for large data sets as its average and worst case time complexity is quite high.

 | Case  | Performance |
 | :---: | :---: |